 GO SHOPPING ON INSADONG STREET

-Another popular place for shopping is Insadong Street.
+Another popular place for shopping on our itinerary is Insadong Street.
 The prices here are a little bit higher but you’ll find some unique items.
 If you’re passionate about art, here you will find paintings, sculptures and local handicrafts.
 Also, there are many restaurants to choose from both local and international cuisine.

 GET ARTISTIC AT DONGDAEMUN DESIGN PLAZA (DDP)